stevana/hot-swapping-state-machines2/README.md

 ### State machines

-Typed state machines are represented using a datatyped parametrised by the state, `s`, and indexed by its input type, `a`, and output type `b`[^4].
+Typed state machines are represented using a datatype parametrised by the state, `s`, and indexed by its input type, `a`, and output type `b`[^4].

 ```haskell